Work v. uni: what to expect

 What should I expect from my studies or training?

-Work: Chances are you’ll be putting in some pretty long hours, as you’ll be combining work with study.
+Apprenticeship: Chances are you’ll be putting in some pretty long hours, as you’ll be combining work with study.
 You may have seminars or lectures and will probably need to study independently too.

 Uni: Depending on the nature of your degree course, the amount of independent study required may be a shock.
 You may have relatively few contact hours with your tutor and nobody’s going to check up on whether you’re going to lectures.
 It’s going to be down to you to make sure that you make the most of your time.